 Theresa May faces Cabinet showdown over Brexit at Chequers

-Theresa May was battling to keep her Cabinet together ahead of a crunch Brexit showdown at her country retreat.
+Theresa May’s Cabinet have gathered at the UK Prime Minister’s country retreat, Chequers, for a high-stakes showdown over Britain’s future relations with the EU.

-Ministers will gather at Chequers to consider plans which could see the UK remain closely aligned to rules set by Brussels on agriculture and food, potentially making it much harder to strike a post-Brexit trade deal with the US.
+In a session expected to last at least 12 hours, ministers will be asked to approve a plan which could see the UK sign up to EU rules on agriculture and food, potentially making it much harder to strike a post-Brexit trade deal with the US.

+The plan, set out by Mrs May in a document more than 100 pages long and distributed to ministers only on Thursday, has sparked fury in the Leave camp and prompted speculation that Cabinet Brexiteers could be ready to walk out of the Government.

+Mrs May wants her team to unite behind a comprehensive offer to the EU to be set out in a White Paper for publication next week.
+She said ministers had “an opportunity – and a duty” to reach agreement on a plan which would command the support of both the public and Parliament.

 Downing Street insisted it is “categorically untrue” that the post-Brexit relationship with the EU envisaged by Mrs May would make a trade deal with the US impossible.

-The British Prime Minister insisted her Government would secure a Brexit which would allow “ambitious” trade deals with the US, Australia and New Zealand.
+And the Prime Minister herself insisted the Government would secure a Brexit which would allow “ambitious” trade deals with the US, Australia and New Zealand.

-But the plans led to open revolt among Eurosceptic Tory MPs, while the UK's Brexit Secretary David Davis is understood to have severe reservations about both the proposal and whether it could prove acceptable to Brussels.
+But the proposals led to open revolt among Eurosceptic Tory MPs, while Brexit Secretary David Davis is understood to have severe reservations about both the proposal and whether it could prove acceptable to Brussels.

-Ahead of the Chequers meeting, which will see Cabinet ministers engaged in talks lasting all day and into the night at the Buckinghamshire retreat, the Prime Minister said the Government had “an opportunity – and a duty” to reach agreement.
+Leading Brexiteer David Jones – a former minister at Mr Davis’s Department for Exiting the EU – said the proposed deal breached all three of Mrs May’s red lines of leaving the single market, customs union and jurisdiction of the European Court of Justice.

+Describing the plan as “not very good at all”, Mr Jones told BBC Radio 4’s Today that it would deliver “something less than the full Brexit we have had repeated promises of by the PM and Cabinet members”.

-“In doing so, we have a great opportunity – and a duty.
-To set an ambitious course to enhance our prosperity and security outside the European Union – and to build a country that genuinely works for everyone.
+She added: “In doing so, we have a great opportunity – and a duty – to set an ambitious course to enhance our prosperity and security outside the European Union, and to build a country that genuinely works for everyone.

 “We want a deal that allows us to deliver the benefits of Brexit – taking control of our borders, laws and money and by signing ambitious new trade deals with countries like the US, Australia and New Zealand.